TheFaheem/Sentiment-Analysis-From-Scratch/README.md

 If you want to replicate this project and train your own sentiment analysis model or If you want to modify the code used to train the model, you can modify the modules according to your need or preference and train it by, Follow these steps:

 - **Setup the Arguments**: Open the `config.yaml`, and set your prefered configuration for training.
-Now everything is ready to train your own sentiment analysis model.

-- **Train**: After Setting up Everything, Fire up the training by running the following in your terminal.
+- **Train**: Fire up the training by running the following command in your terminal.
   ```shell
   python main.py
   ```